Cheers, jeers on border as Trump pushes wall in State of Union

 He argued that a wall could stop crime ranging from sex trafficking to gang violence.
 He said “large organized caravans” were “on the march to the United States” and troops were needed to stop them.

-“If it were me, I would have gone a little harder,” said Pima County Republican Party Vice Chairman Chris King, at the Tuscon “watch party.”
+“If it were me, I would have gone a little harder,” said Pima County Republican Party Vice Chairman Chris King, at the Tucson “watch party.”
 “I’ve been out to the border, I’ve seen it, there are places where anything can get through.”

 In San Diego, high school teacher Stacy Salazar, whose students are primarily Hispanic and low-income, was appalled that Trump wanted to spend billions on walls when her school could not afford basic supplies.